Lou Leon Guerrero: Minimum wage increase

 Leon Guerrero expressed her support for a proposal to raise Guam's minimum wage to $9.25 in September 2019.
 She signed the bill increasing in the minimum wage in stages in October 2019.
 The first stage, increasing the minimum wage to $8.75 per hour went into effect in March 2020.
 A bill has since been passed and signed into law by Governor Guerrero delaying the increase in the minimum wage by 6 months, to reduce its impact to businesses during the Covid-19 Pandemic.
-However, the minimum wage is still set to reach $9.25 per hour in September 2021.
+However, the minimum wage has since been raised to $9.25 an hour.

+Response to inflation

+Going into 2022, the Guamanian economy experienced increased inflation that hindered residents' purchasing power.
+To offset the rising cost of power and to avert economic crisis, Leon Guerrero pursued the creation of a monthly $100 credit for ratepayers in the territory.

 War claims advance payments to World War II survivors

 Speaker Tina Rose Muña Barnes introduced a bill to expedite the payment of war claims to survivors of atrocities committed on Guam during World War II in July 2019.
 In October 2019, the Lieutenant Governor Josh Tenorio and Chief of Staff Tony Babauta visited Washington, D.C., to lobby for war claims, among other administration initiatives.
 Congressman Michael San Nicolas claimed that the local bill to pay war claims was a sham.

 Leon Guerrero signed the war claims bill into law on January 3, 2020.
 The first war claims checks were distributed at a ceremony on January 29, 2020.
 By February, hundreds of Guam World War II survivors received their compensation through the local advance payment system.